 The Greater Kansas City Hispanic Development fund believes that all Latino children should have access to a high quality education.
 Therefore, the Hispanic Development Fund is releasing a Request for Proposals that seeks to identify organizations, programs and/or projects designed to increase academic achievement as well as increase the college readiness, persistence and college graduation of Latino students in the Kansas City metropolitan area.

-The Homelessness Trust Funds were established in 1988 at The Greater Kansas City Community Foundation to serve as an endowment for assistance to homeless individuals and those in danger of becoming homeless.
-Each year, grants are made from the interest income generated by the fund while the principal remains intact.
-Grants are made to organizations for distribution to eligible individuals.
-The original donors to the Homelessness Trust Funds placed geographic restrictions on the grants.
+The Homelessness Trust Fund was established in 1988 at The Greater Kansas City Community Foundation to serve as an endowment for assistance to homeless individuals and those in danger of becoming homeless.
+Grants are made annually to organizations for distribution to eligible individuals residing in Kansas City, Missouri, and/or Jackson County, Missouri.
 An advisory committee oversees the funds and all grant decisions.
-Only one grant per eligible/selected agency will be awarded.
-Organizations with more than one location must determine which location will apply or how one grant may be split between the different locations.

 Mr. and Mrs. Linscomb were dedicated to helping those who, through no fault of their own, could not help themselves.

 Mr. and Mrs. Loose had a simple and direct charge to successor board members of the Foundation: To help the poor and needy children and families of Jackson County and/or Kansas City, Missouri.